postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/jenkins.md

 1. Enter a **Nickname** to help you recognize the integration later.
 1. Enter the **URL** of your Jenkins server.

+    > If your Jenkins server is located behind a firewall, you may need to ask your IT team to allowlist the Postman static IP address (`3.212.102.200`) to enable the Jenkins integration.
+Learn more about [Static IP support](https://learning.postman.com/docs/integrations/intro-integrations/#static-ip-support).

 1. Enter your **Jenkins username**.
 1. For **Authentication token**, enter your Jenkins API token.
 1. Select the Jenkins **CI project** used for your API.